diptomondal007/your-money/README.md

 This endpoint should process the whole flow or discard all.
 That can be done by db `transaction` system.
 This will help to guarantee there is no inconsistency in data because of any error in any step of the whole process which we call `ACID`.
+  * The way I implemented this endpoint is, it adds the balance in a transaction and does a `select` query with `for update` expression to lock the selected rows for update so that no other concurrent connection doesn't read dirty row.